-These steps will be taken with regard to all rooms listed on an individual’s permit; it does not have to be the same room that is involved in each case (e.g. four rooms under the control of the same principal investigator, each left once unsecured, will lead to a Step 4 action).
+These steps will be taken with regard to all rooms listed on an individual’s permit; it does not have to be the same room that is involved in each case (e.g. four rooms under the control of the same Permit Holder, each left once unsecured, will lead to a Step 4 action).
 The above policy has been adopted to ensure that all permit holders understand the seriousness of this matter.

 To summarize, the UTRPA considers it essential that all radioactive material be kept secure.

 This policy establishes the requirements for the decommissioning of any facility where radioactive material was used.
 It also determines the responsibilities for providing for the costs associated with the decommissioning.

 Procedures for decommissioning are presented in section 1.3.4 and are also available from the RPS website (http://www.ehs.utoronto.ca/services/radiation.htm).

 When a facility/laboratory is to be decommissioned, the Permit Holder responsible for the facility/laboratory will notify the Radiation Protection Service in writing.

 The Permit Holder will be responsible for ensuring that: